aiyengar2/k8s-docs/docs/provisioning/walkthrough.md

 - **RKEControlPlane (`<name>`)**: this is the control plane that the Rancher Bootstrap Provider recognizes and registers.
 You should see in its annotations that it is owned by the `provisioning.cattle.io` Cluster listed above.
 You'll also see its `.spec` precisely matches the `.spec.rkeConfig` from the `provisioning.cattle.io` Cluster (since it was copied on creating the child object).
 This represents the user provided values on creating or modifying the cluster
 - **RKEBootstrapTemplate (`<name>-bootstrap-template`)**: this is the bootstrap configuration template that the Rancher Bootstrap Provider recognizes and registers.
 You should see in its annotations that it is owned by the `provisioning.cattle.io` Cluster listed above.
 It is referenced in the `.spec.bootstrap.configRef` field of a CAPI `MachineDeployment` or `MachineSet`
 - **RKEBootstrap (`<name>-bootstrap-template-<$RANDOM>`)**: this is the bootstrap configuration that the Rancher Bootstrap Provider recognizes and registers.
 Under `.status.dataSecretName`, it lists an ephemeral secret name that will contain a script that will be run on provisioned infrastructure; this script's purpose is to install `rancher/system-agent` onto the node as a [`systemd`](https://systemd.io/) Service (since this action is the same for all nodes, there's no other real `.spec` fields in this CR).
 It will disappear once the machine is no longer in one of the following stages: `Pending`, `Deleting`, `Failed`, or `Provisioning`.
 This resource is created by CAPI controllers per replica requested in the CAPI `MachineDeployment` or `MachineSet` based on the attached `RKEBootstrapTemplate`.
 It is referenced in the `.spec.bootstrap.configRef` field of a CAPI `Machine`; every CAPI `Machine` is expected to have its own unique `RKEBootstrap` tied to it

-As you can see in the output of

 ### Example 2: Single-node Custom RKE2 / K3s cluster